Miezhiko/Kathoey/README.md

  - currently using Russian from http://opencorpora.org
  - using xmlparser for [perfomance](https://github.com/RazrFalcon/roxmltree#performance)
- - exporting processed xmlparser map to rudano format
+ - exporting parsed Kathoey to optimized rudano format
  - use from_rudano for speed up!
  - two modes (extreme and regular)